Good friends, good food, good times

 And what will we bring to this lovely event?
-Well, Hubby is Ukrainian, and so this was the perfect excuse to go and buy myself a new pyrogy press, and test my hand at the succulent little potato and cheese filled morsels.
+Well, this was the perfect excuse to go and buy myself a new pyrogy press, and test my hand at the succulent little potato and cheese filled morsels.
 I even managed to wrangle an amazing (and the ONLY dough recipe I’ll ever use for these again!) out of a German friend.
-Funny how it took a Fijian (for the flavour) and a German (for the dough) to teach me how to make pyrogies for my Ukrainian husband!
+Funny how it took a Fijian (for the flavour) and a German (for the dough) to teach me how to make pyrogies!
 LOL

 This recipe is super easy, and I’ve got everything posted for you including my step-by-step photos.
 It looks like it would take a long time, but I did 5 dozen in just an hour!
 Once you’ve made your own, you will probably never buy store bought again.
 So delish!